OER-Dev/docs/GDL_docs/documentation.md

 - "License".
 Contains SPDX id for the correct Creative Commons license.
 - "Language".
 Links the resource to the correct language.
 - "Topic".
 Links a resource to one or more topics.
 - "Resource type".
-One of following [Video, Book, Game]
+One of following [Video, Book, Game].
+Used to filter in search and to show correct visuel element for resources in lists.
 - "Featured image".
 One image illustrating the resource.
 - "Topic category".
 Defines one of two categories [Learn, Play].
 Used when "Landingpage layout" = "Learn and practice"